A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$

 In this section, assuming that $Q$ is still a quiver of type $\tilde{D_n}$, we build an additive functor $F$ from the category ${\mathcal{C}}$ to the $m$-cluster category.

 \begin{defi} Let $P$ be the polygon considered in section \ref{sec:geo}.
 Let us number the vertices of $P$ clockwise.
 Let $\alpha$ be an $m$-diagonal from $i$ to $j$.
-The shift $\alpha[1]$ of $\alpha$ is defined as follows: \begin{enumerate} \item If $i \neq j$ and $\alpha$ is of type $1$, then $\alpha[1]$ is the unique new arc obtained by composing $\alpha$ with the boundary paths $B_{i~i+1}$ and $B_{j~j+1}$, linking $i+1$ and $j+1$, and of the same type. \item If $i \neq j$ and $\alpha$ is homotopic to a boundary path, then $\alpha[1]$ is the unique new arc obtained by by composing $\alpha$ with the boundary paths $B_{i~i+1}$ and $B_{j~j+1}$, linking $i+1$ and $j+1$, and of the same type. \item If $i=j$, then $\alpha[1]$ is the new arc tangent to the same vertex of the inner polygon, ending at $i+1$.
-If $m$ is odd, then change the side of the tangency. \item If $\alpha$ links both inner polygons, from $R_k$ to $S_{k'}$ for instance, the new arc $\alpha[1]$ links $R_{k-1}$ and $S_{k'+1}$.
-The side of the tangency changes only if $m$ is odd. \end{enumerate} \end{defi}
+The shift $\alpha[1]$ of $\alpha$ is defined as follows: \begin{enumerate} \item If $i \neq j$ and $\alpha$ is of type $1$ or $2$, then $\alpha[1]$ is the unique new arc obtained by composing $\alpha$ with the boundary paths $B_{i~i+1}$ and $B_{j~j+1}$, linking $i+1$ and $j+1$, and of the same type. \item If $i=j$, $\alpha$ is of type $3$, then $\alpha[1]$ is the new arc tangent to the same vertex of the inner polygon, ending at $i+1$.
+If $m$ is odd, then change the side of the tangency. (see figure \ref{fig:shift1}). \item If $\alpha$ is of type $4$, which means it links both inner polygons, from $L_k$ to $R_{k'}$ for instance, the new arc $\alpha[1]$ links $L_{k-1}$ and $R_{k'+1}$.
+The side of the tangency changes only if $m$ is odd (see figure \ref{fig:shift2}). \end{enumerate} \end{defi}

-\begin{defi} If $d$ is an integer in $\{ 1, \cdots, m \}$, then we define $S^d$ as the connected component in the quiver of definition \ref{def:carquois} containing the $d$-th shift of the initial $(m+2)$-angulation, the first component being the one corresponding to the initial $(m+2)$-angulation, and the following one corresponding to the initial $(m+2)$-angulation where $[1],[2],\cdots$ has been applied.
+\begin{defi} If $d$ is an integer in $\{ 1, \cdots, m \}$, then we define $S^d$ as the connected component in the quiver of Definition \ref{def:carquois} containing the $d$-th shift of the initial $(m+2)$-angulation, the first component being the one corresponding to the initial $(m+2)$-angulation, and the following ones corresponding to the initial $(m+2)$-angulation where $[1],[2],\cdots$ has been applied.